+5.3.1 Renovation of VTCs

-At the time of the Evaluation the project had contributed to the rehabilitation or even complete renovation of three vocational training and extension centres (VTCs).
-Two of the centres, one located in Al Qorna (almost newly constructed) the other in Nassriya (minor rehabilitation to make it suitable for basic training activities until the Al Qorna VTC was completed), fall under the authority of the Ministry of Agriculture; one in Nassriya (major rehabilitation) comes under the Ministry of Labour and Social Affairs.
+- 68. The Ministry of Labour and Social Affairs (MOLSA) and the Ministry of Agriculture (MOA) have some 20-30 vocational training and extension centers (VTCs) each in Iraq.
+More than half are presently not functioning.
+Two centers were identified by the ministries in March, one in Nassiriyah, Thi Qar Governorate (MOLSA) and one in Al Qorna, Al Basra Governorate (MOA), to serve as venues for the project's training programme. - 69.
+At the time of the Evaluation the project has contributed to the rehabilitation or even complete renovation of three vocational training and extension centers (VTCs).
+Two of the centers, one located in Al Qorna (almost newly constructed) the other in Nassriya (minor rehabilitation to make it suitable for basic training activities until the Al Qorna VTC was completed), fall under the authority of the Ministry of Agriculture; one in Nassriya (major rehabilitation) comes under the Ministry of Labour and Social Affairs. - 70.
 The PSC and its technical working groups reviewed and approved the process and results of assessing the situation of facilities by consultants, the design work and the construction by Iraqi construction companies.
-The rehabilitation of the Nassriya non-food VTC was completed in August 2006 while the construction of the Al Qorna VTC was finalized in January 2007, i.e. after the originally foreseen project's official completion date32.

-Some renovating work has also been done under the project at the MOA premises in Nassriya which served as a place for training as a result of delays in completing the centre in Al Qorna.

-The management of the centres were unanimously of the opinion that the civil works were done well with the result that the existing facilities could now be considered suitable for the requirement of the training.
-Although all directors judged the rehabilitation works to be of average quality, the director of the Al Qorna VTC said proudly that his centre is the best building of its kind in the district, much better than those in the neighbourhood.

-There is a long list of equipment delivered and installed for the training of beneficiaries in the centres.
+The rehabilitation of the Nassriya non-food VTC was completed in August 2006 while the construction of the Al Qorna VTC was finalized in January 2007, i.e. after the originally foreseen project's official completion date32. - 71.
+Some renovating work has also been done under the project at the MOA premises in Nassriya which served as a place for training as a result of delays in completing the center in Al Qorna. - 72.
+The management of the centers were unanimously of the opinion that the civil works were done well with the result that the existing facilities could now be considered suitable for the requirement of the training.
+Although all directors judged the rehabilitation works to be of average quality, the director of the Al Qorna VTC said proudly that his center is the best building of its kind in the district, much better than those in the neighbourhood. - 73.
+There is a long list of equipment delivered and installed for the training of beneficiaries in the centers.
 Workshops valued US\$ 550,000 for welding/metal work, agricultural mechanics, blacksmithing, carpentry, sewing/garment making, spinning, and weaving/carpet making were installed in the Nassriya non-food VTC.
 Workshops for date processing, fruit processing, jam and date juice processing and, more recently, a dairy plant were delivered to Al Qorna VTC33.
-The fruit juice and jam as well as date processing equipment were transferred to the temporary training centre in Nassriya due to the delay in the construction of the Al Qorna centre.
-The procurement and delivery of the equipment was a lengthy process under difficult security conditions.

-The director of the Al Qorna VTC called the equipment 'fully operational'; the one of MOA's VTC located in Nassriya said almost everything was functioning except the boiler and pasteurizer34; and the director of MOLSA's centre believed that most equipment was operational.
+The fruit juice and jam as well as date processing equipment were transferred to the temporary training center in Nassriya due to the delay in the construction of the Al Qorna center.
+The procurement and delivery of the equipment was a lengthy process under difficult security conditions. - 74.
+The director of the Al Qorna VTC called the equipment 'fully operational'; the one of MOA's VTC located in Nassriya said almost everything was functioning except the boiler and pasteurizer34; and the director of MOLSA's center believed that most equipment was operational.
 Delays were mainly experienced with respect to the food processing equipment; the equipment for wood working, metal work, and textiles, was already procured for Nassriya VTC in August 2005.
-While the director of the MOLSA training centre considered the set of equipment 'complete' but not always of best quality35, his colleagues of the other two centres rather classified the sets as 'incomplete'; either additional tools were needed or some machines had limited capacity.
+While the director of the MOLSA training center considered the set of

+According to the FAO expert the boiler and pasteurizer are now functioning.

-$^{^{32}}$ The PM informed evaluators that UN implemented projects in Iraq have an average delay of 12 to 24 months, mainly due to the security situation.
+32 The PM informed evaluators that UN implemented projects in Iraq have an average delay of 12 to 24 months, mainly due to the security situation.